 If you’re visiting Bacalar soon, you’ve come to the right place.
 After reading this guide, you’ll know which area to stay in, where to find the best restaurants and how to get around this tranquil lake town in Mexico.

-Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re the ones that are missing out.
+Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re missing out.

-Continue south and you’ll stumble upon the Lagoon of 7 Colours, also known as Bacalar.
-The lagoon’s turquoise hues and crystal clear waters is what attracts most people to the area.
-It’s perfect for those looking for the chance to laze in a water hammock or paddle in its shallow waters.
+Continue south and you’ll stumble upon Bacalar, also known as the Lagoon of Seven Colours.
+The lagoon’s turquoise hues and crystal clear waters are what attract most people to the area.
+It’s perfect for those looking for the chance to laze in a water hammock or paddle in shallow waters.

-A great thing about Bacalar is that it’s not on most people’s radars yet.
-This means the town allows you to escape the craziness of the rest of Quintana Roo and experience a more traditional Mexican town.
+A great thing about Bacalar is that it’s not on most people’s radars.
+YET.
+This means the town allows you to escape the craziness of the rest of Quintana Roo, and experience a more traditional Mexican vibe.

-Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar, but this just makes Bacalar the perfect place to relax and enjoy the tranquility of the area.
+Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar.
+This just makes it the perfect place to relax and enjoy the tranquillity of the area.

-To help you make the most of your time in Bacalar, we’ve put together a list of the Top Things to Do.
+To help you make the most of your time in Bacalar, we’ve put together a list of the Top Things to Do in Bacalar.

 Where to stay in Bacalar

 Getting around Bacalar couldn’t be easier.
-The small town is centred around a main square, commonly called a zocalo in Mexico, meaning that when it comes to amenities, everything is within walking distance.
+The small town is centred around the main square, commonly called a Zocalo in Mexico.
+When it comes to amenities, everything is within walking distance.

-If you’re staying on the lake, you’re only a short walk from this too!
+If you’re staying on the lake, you’re only a short walk away from this too!

-If your accommodation is within the town then you’ll be able to walk everywhere you need.
+If your accommodation is within the town, you’ll be able to walk everywhere you need.
 There are a number of supermarkets, fruit and vegetable markets and pharmacies scattered throughout the town.